urql-graphql/urql/docs/basics/svelte.md

 The `operationStore` function creates a [Svelte Writable store](https://svelte.dev/docs#writable).
 You can use it to initialise a data container in `urql`.
-This store holds on to our query inputs, like the GraphQL query and variables, which we can change to launch new queries, and also exposes the query's eventual result, which we can then observe.
+This store holds on to our query inputs, like the GraphQL query and variables, which we can change to launch new queries.
+It also exposes the query's eventual result, which we can then observe.

 ### Run a first query